extra2000/generic-box/README.md

 You may need to modify configs in `salt/etc/minion` and `vagrant/Vagrantfile.generic-box`.

-Then, create the Vagrant box:
+Then, create the Vagrant box.
+You can change to `--provider=virtualbox` if you are using [Oracle VM VirtualBox](https://www.virtualbox.org/):
 ```
 $ vagrant up --provider=libvirt
 ```